Bon1138/wiki-brackets-shell/Architecture-Proposal:Windows-Chrome-Theming.md

     };

 # Menus
 Menus are new because I haven't done much with them yet.
 I started experimenting with this in my Reflow Innovation project and got some results but not as dramatic as what was laid out in the XD spec.
-After Peter Flynn's comment about needing a minimum size, I'm not so certain that putting the menus in the title bar is the best idea.
+After reading Peter Flynn's comment about needing a minimum, I'm a little concerned about putting the menus in the title bar.

 *[Glenn] We need to figure out if menus will work in the title bar.
 Let's have that discussion soon.*